geimerscg/Portfolio-Mock-up-Project/README.md

 # Portfolio-Mock-up-Project

-take a mock up and create a responsive web page.
+An introduction to responsive web design using css, specifically using css media queries and break points.